+Thus, $\rho_{\mathcal{A}_1, S^1} \square \rho_{\mathcal{A}_2, S^2}$ is still cash subadditive; this can certainly be extended to a finite number of assets.
+For more details on inf-convolutions and their applications to the theory of risk measures, we refer to \cite{BE05} and \cite{FS08}. \end{example}

-Some other relevant properties for a risk measure $\rho$ are collected below, which will be used throughout the paper; we refer to \cite{FS16} for a comprehensive treatment of properties of risk measures. \begin{itemize} \item[] \emph{Normalization}: $\rho(t)=t$ for all $t\in\R$. \item[] \emph{Law invariance}: $\rho(X)=\rho(Y)$ for all $X,Y\in \X$ with $X \laweq Y$. \end{itemize} Monetary, convex and positively homogeneous risk measures are called coherent by \cite{ADEH99}.\footnote{The functional $\rho$ is said to be positively homogeneous if $\rho(\lambda X)=\lambda \rho(X)$ for all $X\in \X$ and $\lambda\ge 0$.}
+Some other relevant properties for a risk measure $\rho$ are collected below, which will be used throughout the paper; we refer to \cite{FS16} for a comprehensive treatment of properties of risk measures. \begin{itemize} \item[] \emph{Normalization}: $\rho(t)=t$ for all $t\in\R$. \item[] \emph{Law invariance}: $\rho(X)=\rho(Y)$ for all $X,Y\in \X$ with $X \laweq Y$. \end{itemize} { Normalization here is more general than the traditional definition of $\rho(0)=0$ in \cite{FS16}, meaning that the risk of any constant equals itself.
+The two definitions are equivalent if $\rho$ is cash additive.} Monetary, convex and positively homogeneous risk measures are called coherent by \cite{ADEH99}.\footnote{The functional $\rho$ is said to be positively homogeneous if $\rho(\lambda X)=\lambda \rho(X)$ for all $X\in \X$ and $\lambda\ge 0$.}